 Now, the green scarf has made its way from the protests on the streets to the United States Congress.
 Last week, New York Congresswoman Nydia Velazquez wore the symbol around her neck when she joined other Democratic members of the House to march to the Senate, ahead of the latest effort to protect Roe v.
 Wade, which didn’t pass.

 “I wanted to send a message to women across the U.S. and Latin America marching together with the same goal in mind: protecting our right to choose.
 The plight is the same, that safe, legal, and accessible abortions is a fundamental right for women,” Velazquez said via email.
 “I specifically want to relay the message to women of all ages across the world who might be scared by what they are seeing in the United States, that we stand firm behind a woman’s right to choose what happens to their body and I will keep marching because we will never go back.”

 Velazquez said she first learned about the “Green Wave” in 2019, when she was following the fight for abortion rights in Argentina, and has since witnessed how the wave has spread across Latin America and the Caribbean.
 “Even on my home island of Puerto Rico, the movement is expanding and growing in strength, thanks to the strong advocacy of young women,” she says.

-Velazquez recognises that the work in Latin America is inspiring a new generation of activists in the United States.
+Velazquez recognizes that the work in Latin America is inspiring a new generation of activists in the United States.
 “The work that has been done by tireless advocates throughout Latin America is sparking waves of progress on women’s access to reproductive health care throughout the globe,” says Velazquez.
-“If the United States wants to remain a leader on the world stage, we cannot marginalise women by allowing Roe v.
+“If the United States wants to remain a leader on the world stage, we cannot marginalize women by allowing Roe v.
 Wade to fall and banning access to a safe abortion.”